octospacc/sitoctt/en/blog/2023-04-16-Che-Impatto-Nuova-Legge-Anti-Pirateria-Italiana.md

 +++
-Title = "🏴‍☠️ What impact will the new Italian anti-piracy law have?"
+Title= "🏴‍☠️ What impact will the new Italian anti-piracy law have?"
-Dates = 2023-04-16
+Date= 2023-04-16
-Lastmod = 2023-04-17
-Downsync = "/it/posts/Che-Impatto-Nuova-Legge-Anti-Pirateria-Italiana.html"
-Aliases = [
-  "/Posts/2023-04-16-Che-Impatto-Nuova-Legge-Anti-Pirateria-Italiana.html",
+Downsync= "/it/blog/Che-Impatto-Nuova-Legge-Anti-Pirateria-Italiana.html"
-]
+Aliases= [ "/Posts/2023-04-16-Che-Impatto-Nuova-Legge-Anti-Pirateria-Italiana.html" ]
-Description = "They have approved a law in Italy for a strong fight against piracy.
+Description= "They have approved a law in Italy for a strong fight against piracy.
 The fact is that it entails important risks for Internet users."
+Featured_Image= "@/Media/Misc/Keep-Seeding-Monitor.webp"
-Categories = [ "Internet" ]
+Categories= [ "Internet" ]
+Lastmod= 2023-04-17
 +++

 {{< noticeAutomaticTranslation it >}}